-20 apartments for rent in Oakley, Cincinnati, OH
+20 apartments for rent near Oakley, Cincinnati, OH

 Oakley, a middle-class neighborhood in Cincinnati, Ohio was originally known as “Four Mile,” and was a popular stop in the mid-1800s for travelers along the Madison Turnpike, now Madison Road.
 Its name refers to the many oak trees in the area.